siiiirine/foras-khadra-opportunity-assistant/README.md

 An AI-powered web application that helps users quickly understand scholarships, internships, jobs, competitions, and other opportunities through intelligent analysis and personalized insights.

-The application leverages a Large Language Model (LLM) to transform lengthy opportunity descriptions into structured information, making it easier to evaluate opportunities and decide whether they are a good fit.
+The application uses Large Language Models (LLMs) through OpenRouter/OpenAI to analyze opportunity descriptions, with Google Gemini and local analysis available as fallback options.
+It transforms lengthy opportunity descriptions into structured information that is easier to understand and evaluate.

 ---